cloudmesh-community/hid-sp18-511/project-paper/README.md

 This project is a about Automated Apache Spark cluster deployment on AWS EC2 using Ansible deployment and configuration tool.

-This project following functionalists to the user
+This project provide following functionalities to the user

   * Automated Apache Spark cluster deployment on EC2 instances on a single click
   * User can perform various data processing tasks on Apache Spark cluster after the deployment and configuration
   * Automated decommission of Apache Spark cluster on a single click once data processing task completed

 Please make sure following prerequisites are fulfilled before running the project.

 ## Prerequisites